What is PTSD?

 Call us for help…

-We defend civilians and veterans throughout the state of Nevada against accusations of violating Nevada assault and battery laws, Nevada homicide laws, Nevada domestic violence laws and other criminal statutes.
+We defend civilians and veterans throughout the state of Nevada against accusations of assault and battery, homicide, domestic violence and other criminal statutes.

-To schedule your free consultation, call us or fill out the form on this page.
-One of our compassionate Reno or Las Vegas criminal defense lawyers will get back to you promptly to discuss the best defense to your Nevada criminal charges.
+To schedule your consultation, call us or fill out the form on this page.
+One of Las Vegas criminal defense lawyers will get back to you promptly to discuss the best defense to your Nevada criminal charges.

 - The National Institute of Mental Health, Post-Traumatic Stress Disorder.